NoufWaleed/Investigate-TMDb-movie-dataset/README.md

  Investigate dataset using NumPy and Pandas

-I choose Red wine to analysis.
+I choose the TMDb movie data set for data analysis.
-This data set contains 1,599 red wines with 11 variables on the chemical properties of the wine.
-At least 3 wine experts rated the quality of each wine, providing a rating between 0 (very bad) and 10 (very excellent).

-Guiding Question:
-Which chemical properties influence the quality of red wines?
+This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.I would like to find other intresting patterns in the dataset.

 ## Getting Started